 - People who are taking some medications that weaken the immune system

 People who meet any of these categories are encouraged to contact their primary care or specialty care provider with questions or for a vaccine.
-If your provider is not administering vaccines, you may go to any pharmacy or DPH Vaccination clinic for a third dose.
-While you do not need to provide written proof of your condition, you must self-attest that you meet the conditions.
-Visit de.gov/getmyvaccine for a list of vaccination sites.
+If your provider is not administering vaccines, you may go to any pharmacy or DPH Vaccination clinic for your vaccine or booster after determining the best course of action with your provider.

 - Email Vaccine@delaware.gov

 Lost Your Vaccine Record Card?

 DPH does not replace lost vaccine cards, but Delawareans can find and print their (or their child’s) vaccination record.
 Anyone who has difficulty finding their record can call 1-800-282-8672, or email DelVAX@delaware.gov.
 Responses to emails and calls received after regular business hours or on weekends may take up to 48 hours.

 For more data on Delaware COVID cases, testing and outcomes, including demographic breakdowns, go to My Healthy Community